goldblocx/api/docs/authentication.md

 **Important**

-*The provided request gives you the tokens immediately but in the same time it sends a specific USSD menu to the specified mobile phobe number and the user should enter the PIN code to get finally access to CG.
+*The provided request gives you the tokens immediately but in the same time it sends a specific USSD menu to the specified mobile phone number and the user should enter the PIN code to get access to CG.
 This PIN code is always set during the initial registration in the system and the user knows it.
-If the user tries to close the menu, it will be impossible to complete the authentication and the procedure must start from the very beginning*.
+If the user tries to close the menu due to some reasons, it will be impossible to complete the authentication and the procedure must start from the very beginning*.

 # Working With the Token

-Once you have got an access token you can invoke an API operation as http query providing the token value in the headers of the query.
+Once you have received an access token you can invoke an API operation as http query providing the token value in the headers of the query.
 For example:
 ```bash
 TOKEN=06935b2e-6639-4b49-8c8a-71452082a420
 curl -X GET -H "Authorization: Bearer $TOKEN" https://testapi.copernicusgold.com/api/v1/users/roles
 ```

 The last example will return something like 'ROLE\_USER'.
-But if a user didn't complete the authentication process by entering the PIN code in USSD menu, this 'roles' query would return a role like 'ROLE\_EXPECT_PASSWORD' instead of 'ROLE\_USER'.
+But if the user didn't complete the authentication process by entering the PIN code in the USSD menu, this 'roles' query would return a role like 'ROLE\_EXPECT_PASSWORD' instead of 'ROLE\_USER'.
-Also without entering the PIN code all the API functions would return the **403 Forbidden Error** because the authentication has not been completed yet.
+Also without entering the PIN code all the API functions return the **403 Forbidden Error** because the authentication has not been completed yet.

 # Mobile Applications - the specific logins